 Product descriptions, at the core, are all about brevity.
 You need to be able to clearly communicate the features and benefits of your product without taking too long.
 An over-extended product description means your potential buyer loses interest before buying.
-The key here is finding out exactly what you can do to leverage your word choice to get the most sales conversions and other success for your business.
+The key here is finding why word choice is important, as a way to get the most sales conversions and other success for your business.

 The Elements of Word Choice

 For word choice, we’re going to break things down into a few major elements: